antoniopedrofraga/PLOG-FEUP/README.md

 ### [Syrtis] (./Syrtis)

-It was intended to create a multiplayer board game in this programming language building a text interface.
+It was intended to create a multiplayer board game and build a text interface in this programming language.
 A game that was characterized by tiles and pieces types, movimentation rules and termination conditions.